DCotterill/halixia-hugo/content/ma/learn-about-hiit-2086.md

 layout: static
 ---

-Learn about High-Intensity Interval Training (HIIT)
+Learn about High-Intensity Interval Training (HIIT).

 Learn about the importance of incorporating high-intensity interval training for efficient workouts, improved cardiovascular fitness, and calorie burn.